-To assist the people in the process of registration, the government introduced online service that acts as a search engine for the process of registration and document submission.
-It is an application of Department of Stamps & Registration.
+To assist the people in the process of registration, the government introduced an online service that acts as a search engine for the process of registration and document submission.
+It is an application of the Department of Stamps & Registration.
 It provides the people to find the list of documents for registration at one place.
 A buyer can also book a registration date using this website.

 Benefits of Property Registration

 The advantages of registering the property deed are as follows.